 Now in her 90s and back in East London, she has three chest freezers full of homemade meals and cakes.
-Her bedroom cupboards contains jars of jam and gravy, a though Ocado and Deliveroo to not serve the E18 postcode.
+Her bedroom cupboards contains jars of jam and gravy, as though Ocado and Deliveroo to not serve the E18 postcode.
 As thought the supply lines could be cut at any time.
 As though it could turn out that your money’s no good, your papers no longer valid.
 As though the big shops no longer let you in, and small shop windows had been reduced to a thousand shards of broken glass.

 I used to laugh at my grandmother, as I sat plump and privileged and surrounded by plenty.
-But the call to stockpile awakens an epigenetic twitch and I too am laying down the jam for leaner seasons to come.
+But the call to stockpile awakens an epigenetic twitch and I too am laying down the conserves for leaner seasons to come.

-In 1947 my grandmother, Janetta, then a teenager, and her two friends Esther and Zelda, had run away from East London to join the Movement.
-Hubonim was a radical socialist zionist movement, determined to live equally, communally, and to make the desert flow with milk and honey.
+In 1947 my grandmother, Janetta, then a teenager, and her two friends Esther and Zelda, ran away from East London to join the Movement.
+Hubonim was a radical socialist Zionist movement, determined to live equally, communally, and to make the desert flow with milk and honey.
 Whether they were radicalised or radicalised themselves, who knows, but the girls had a very jolly time running around the countryside learning how to milk cows and work agricultural machinery, before jumping on a slow boat to Haifa.